6Six/LearnGit/README.md

-# LearnGit
-This is used for learning git.
+# this is used for learning git.